-In 1935, the linguist George Zipf observed that word frequency distributions often follow a "power law," where the frequency of the nth word is proportional to (1/ns), where s is a constant.
+In 1935, the linguist George Zipf observed that word frequency distributions often follow a "power-law", where the frequency of the k-th word is proportional to $(1/k^s)$, where s is a constant.
 Unlike a Gaussian distribution, this distribution has infinite variance, which can make it somewhat unwieldy for certain statistical algorithms.
-Popular books such as Nassim Nicholas Taleb's The Black Swan (Random House) and Chris Anderson's The Long Tail (Hyperion) have made these distributions famous as "fat tail" and "long tail" distributions, respectively.
+Popular books such as "The Black Swan" and "The Long Tail" have made these distributions famous as "fat tail" or "long tail" distributions.
 Indeed, our data has quite a long tail: 220,000 words, or 76% of the vocabulary, occur only once.